sagegottrill/open-med-lite/README.md

 # 🏥 OpenMed Lite (The Sahel Resilience Stack)

-> **Offline-first clinical record engine built strictly for last-mile rural clinics, mobile outposts, and off-grid communities.**
+> **Offline-first clinical record engine utilizing CRDTs, optimized for intermittent connectivity in extreme environments.**

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Status: Core Architecture Live](https://img.shields.io/badge/Status-Core_Architecture_Live-success.svg)]() [![Frontend: React/Vite](https://img.shields.io/badge/Frontend-React%2018-61DAFB.svg)]()

 OpenMed Lite is the clinical health module of **The Sahel Resilience Stack**.
-It is an open-source, offline-first Electronic Medical Record (EMR) engine designed specifically to bypass the centralized cloud and empower rural Primary Healthcare Centers (PHCs) and NGO mobile health workers.
+It is an open-source, offline-first Electronic Medical Record (EMR) engine designed specifically for rural Primary Healthcare Centers (PHCs) and NGO mobile health workers operating in regions with severe telecommunication instability.

-## 📖 The Manifesto: The Last-Mile Reality
+## 📖 The Manifesto: From Enterprise to the Edge
-While engineering enterprise data systems for major urban facilities (like the UMTH Molecular Lab), I observed a fatal structural flaw: standard cloud-first medical architectures cannot survive the "last mile."
-When the regional power grid collapses, triage in rural clinics completely paralyzes.
+As detailed in our REDCap v16.0.6 deployment case study, the University of Maiduguri Teaching Hospital (UMTH) served as the foundational stress-test for this architecture.
+By engineering a local-first server environment, we secured 99.9% uptime for their molecular lab during regional network blackouts.

-**OpenMed Lite is NOT built for well-funded urban teaching hospitals.** It is a lightweight, edge-optimized engine built for infrastructure deserts.
-It decouples the clinical intake process from internet dependency, ensuring that a health worker in a displacement camp can continue treating patients even during a total telecommunications blackout.
+However, the heavy hardware required for enterprise hospital deployments cannot be sustained in off-grid rural clinics or by mobile NGO workers.
+OpenMed Lite is the evolution of the UMTH stress-test.
+It distills that enterprise-grade cryptographic security and offline resilience into a lightweight, CRDT-powered engine designed specifically for the last-mile.

 ## 🌍 Core System Capabilities